umccr/libica/openapi/docs/v2/docs/ConnectorApi.md

     api_instance = connector_api.ConnectorApi(api_client)
     connector_id = "connectorId_example" # str |
     download_rule_id = "downloadRuleId_example" # str |
-    if_match = "If-Match_example" # str | Optional header parameter to enable conflict exposure.
-If the client provides this header, then it must contains the client's most recent value of the 'ETag' response header, and the server will respond with a 409 code if it detects a conflict.
-If the client does not provide this header, then the server will not do a conflict check, which means that as a client you can override the resource even when the server has a more recent version. (optional) download_rule = DownloadRule(
+    download_rule = DownloadRule(
         id="id_example",
         time_created=dateutil_parser('1970-01-01T00:00:00.00Z'),